digsh0t/book-sagasu/README.md

 # Book Sagasu
 A small program to find books and their download links from multiple book sources.

+# Search source
+Currently, the script support finding books on [libgen.is](https://libgen.is) and [dtv-ebook.com](https://www.dtv-ebook.com).
+More will be supported in the future.

 # Setting up

 The script can be downloaded and set up using the commands below